-The Wire described composer Jason Cady’s one-act opera, Post-Madonna Prima Donna, as, “thoughtful satire, sharp composition.”
+Jason Cady writes music and stories for small-scale operas.
+He performs on pedal steel and modular synthesizer.
+The Wire described his one-act opera, Post-Madonna Prima Donna, as, “thoughtful satire, sharp composition.”
 WQXR’s Operavore praised his two-act opera Happiness is the Problem as keeping “the energy hovering at 11 consistently, fusing the stilettoed coloratura of Mozart’s ‘Queen of the Night’ with Glass at his most hyper-caffeinated; you’re left gasping at the end for a reprieve, while admiring the psychological underpinnings of Cady’s work.”
 New Music Box raved about the “colorful scoring, sassy rhythms, and sweetly angular melodies” in his one-act opera, The Mother.

-Cady co-founded Experiments in Opera with Matthew Welch and Aaron Siegel, which has presented the music of Robert Ashley, John Zorn, Jessica Pavone, Roddy Bottom, Mary Kouyoumdjian, Jonathan Mitchell, Paul Pinto, John King, Ruby Fulton, Leaha Maria Villarreal, Joe Diebes, et al.
+Cady founded Experiments in Opera with Matthew Welch and Aaron Siegel, which has presented the music of over 40 composers, including Robert Ashley, John Zorn, Jessica Pavone, Roddy Bottom, Mary Kouyoumdjian, Jonathan Mitchell, Paul Pinto, John King, Ruby Fulton, Leaha Maria Villarreal, and Joe Diebes.

 Cady has an M.A. in composition from Wesleyan University, where he studied with Alvin Lucier and Anthony Braxton.
 He graduated magna cum laude with a B.A. in Interdisciplinary Arts and Performance from Arizona State University, where he studied composition with Richard Lerman, Harold Budd and Daniel Lentz.
 He was born in 1974 in Flint, Michigan and has lived in New York City since 2001.
 He is an enrolled member of the Sault Ste Marie Tribe of Chippewa Indians.